networkx/nx-guides/content/applications/hantavirus.md

 ```

 The `Z` values along the edges in Figure 1B represent the total number of
-folks infected by a given patient.
+known transmissions from a given patient.
 In our directed network, this corresponds to the `out_degree` of the nodes.
 Let's compare the `out_degree` for our patients to the Z-values listed in
-Figure 1B, starting with the "super-spreaders", i.e. patients 1 and 9
+Figure 1B, starting with the "super-spreaders":

 ```{code-cell}
 G.out_degree(1) == 5 and G.out_degree(9) == 10
 ```

-Recall that, in our construction, we arbitrarily assigned patient `2` as the
+Recall that, in our graph, we arbitrarily assigned patient `2` as the
 transmission source for patient `10`, so we'd expect patient `2` to have an
-out degree of 7 instead of 6 as shown in the figure:
+out-degree of 7 instead of 6 as shown in the figure:

 ```{code-cell}
 G.out_degree(2) == 7
 ```

 Similarly, we ignored the "possible sources" in our model, so both patients
-`10` and `22` should have out degree 3:
+`10` and `22` should have out-degree 3:

 ```{code-cell}
 G.out_degree(10) == 3 and G.out_degree(22) == 3